Gower Street

 Founders/Trustees:

 - Sophie Marple: Co-founder with background in strategic philanthropy.
-Sophie emphasizes seeing “philanthropic money as risk capital” and believes that “charities are the experts in their field.”
+Sophie emphasises seeing “philanthropic money as risk capital” and believes that “charities are the experts in their field.”
+In 2020, Sophie helped set up Impatience Earth, a philanthropy consultancy offering pro-bono advice to people looking to give in the climate sector.
+In 2022, Sophie became the Chair of The Climate Coalition.

 - Nick Marple: Co-founder who spent time in Ghana and initiated the trust's education focus